drreynolds/smuhpc-workshop/source/session_9.rst

    $ export OMP_NUM_THREADS=2

 Re-run ``driver.exe`` first using 1 and then using 2 OpenMP threads.
 Notice the speedup when running with multiple threads.
+Also notice that although the result, ``Final rms norm`` is essentially the same in both runs, the results differ slightly after around the 11th digit.
+The reasoning is a bit beyond the scope of this session, but in short this is due to a combination of floating-point roundoff errors and differences in the order of arithmetic operations.
+The punch line being that bitwise identicality between runs is difficult to achieve in parallel computations, and in any case fact may not be entirely necessary in the first place.